SaiYuchne/Capstone-Project/README.md

 - Version Control: Github
 - Project Management: Jira and Microsoft Project

 Please note that only the backend part of the Seat Management subsystem and its relevant files is shown inside this repo.
+The code shown is currently incomplete as the system is still under development.